 Hold onto your SPF 50, ladies and gentlemen, ’cause here they come: the hottest months of the year.
 And bringing that heat down upon is the sun in all of its UV-ray power.
 From the burned-in-under-a-minute fair skinned to those who can soak it in and turn into a bronzed beauty, we all could, probably should (oh and already have) looked at a plethora of sunscreen guidelines.
 But rather than slathering yourself in sunblock and just hoping for the best, let’s throw some technology into this equation.

-Back in January, we alerted you to Netatmo June, and now that the rays are in full-force, it’s worth looking at again.
+Back in January, we alerted you to Netatmo June, and now that the rays are in full-force, it’s worth taking a second look.
 This female-focused bracelet offers both fashion and function, all while doing a body good.
 This little gadget not only looks like a piece of jewelry that we would actually buy if it did nothing other than add more bling to our arm party, but it tracks your UV exposure while you soak up the sun and informs you via an app when to reapply sunscreen.

 Designed by French jewelry designer, Camille Toupet, who’s worked with the likes of Louis Vuitton and Cartier, this hot piece of technology looks like an edgy cut diamond on a black leather strap.
 Crafted with women in mind, The June is the first of its fashion-friendly kind.
 Made of alloy metal, June comes in gold, platinum and gunmetal and can be worn as a bracelet or brooch.